paul-heyse/kgfoundry/docs/architecture/ARCHITECTURE_NARRATIVE.md

 - Configuration is loaded once at startup and treated as immutable.
 - Application startup fails fast if required resources are missing.
-- All middleware must be registered in correct order (CORS before SessionScope).
+- All middleware must be registered in correct order (CORS → SessionScope → TrustedHost → request_id → mcp_context → nginx_buffering).
+- Request ID is always present in request state and response headers.
+- ApplicationContext is always available in context variable for MCP tools.

 **Extension Points**

 - To add a new HTTP endpoint:
-  - Add route handler to `app` instance in `main.py`.
+  - Add route handler to `app` instance in `main.py` or create a router in `codeintel_rev.app.routers.*`.
   - Follow RFC 9457 Problem Details for error responses.
-  - Include request ID in response headers.
+  - Include request ID in response headers (automatic via middleware).
+- To add a new router:
+  - Create router module in `codeintel_rev.app.routers.*`.
+  - Include router via `app.include_router()` in `main.py`.
+  - Use `Depends(_context_dependency)` for ApplicationContext access.

 **Anti-Patterns**

 - Do **not** import IO/infrastructure modules directly (use ApplicationContext).
 - Do **not** perform blocking I/O in request handlers (use `asyncio.to_thread`).
+- Do **not** access ApplicationContext via request injection in MCP tools (use context variable).

 #### Module: `codeintel_rev/app/config_context.py`